 What the Code covers

 The Commission’s own policy page is explicit: the final Code, if approved, is intended as a voluntary tool to demonstrate compliance with Article 50(2) and 50(4).
 It is not a complete operational guide to every aspect of Article 50.
+The second draft was published on 5 March 2026.
+As of the 5 May 2026 review, final approval had not been verified in the official source set used for this page.

 That matters because many summaries online imply the Code defines the whole article.
 It does not.
 The Code is focused on marking and labelling AI-generated content, with cross-cutting consideration of information to natural persons under Article 50(5).
+It supports compliance; it does not replace the legal obligations in Article 50.

 Three-panel legal architecture visual showing Article 50 law, voluntary code of practice, and implementation workflow for content provenance and public disclosure